License plate scanners were supposed to bring peace of mind. Instead they tore the neighborhood apart.

 We’re “reacting to individual residents’ perceptions about criminal activity as opposed to the facts,” Erickson wrote in one email.
 The HOA, he added, “cannot become an arm [of] law enforcement.”

+Camera opponents didn’t want the neighborhood’s leaders to anoint themselves gatekeepers, choosing who does and doesn’t belong.
+And they worried that if someone’s car was broken into, but no one knew exactly when, the system could lead to hundreds of drivers, virtually all of them innocent, coming under suspicion for the crime.

-Camera opponents also worried about the consequences of the cameras getting it wrong.
+Theyalso worried about the consequences of the cameras getting it wrong.
 In San Francisco, police had handcuffed a woman at gunpoint in 2009 after a camera garbled her plate number; another family was similarly detained last year because a thief had swiped their tag before committing a crime.

 And last year in Aurora, 30 miles from Paradise Hills, police handcuffed a mother and her children at gunpoint after a license plate reader flagged their SUV as stolen.
 The actual stolen vehicle, a motorcycle, had the same plate number from another state.
 Police officials have said racial profiling did not play a role, though the drivers in all three cases were Black.
 (The license plate readers in these cases were not Flock devices, and the company said its systems would have shown more accurate results.)